meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 ### Use of a CDN

-If the meteor app is so heavy on static content like images and video, we **_must not_** host them inside meteor.
-Nowadays using a CDN for static content, is not much that hard and expensive.
+If your application is heavy on static content like images and video, you **must not** host these files using Meteor.
+Nowadays, using a CDN (Content Delivery Network) is standard practice, and it’s not very hard.

 ## Okay, Does Meteor Scale?